 Usually, the policy will mean that the level of cover you get within the UK will be extended to cover European travel.
-Given that the costs of transporting a broken car across Europe can quickly mount up, ensuring that you are covered for any oversees trips is essential.
+Given that the costs of transporting a broken car across Europe can quickly mount up, ensuring that you are covered for any overseas trips is essential.

 Annual or single-trip European car breakdown cover